Rafsnyder-Welsh House

-The Rafsnyder-Welsh House is an historic, American home that is located in the Rittenhouse Square East neighborhood of Philadelphia, Pennsylvania.
+The Rafsnyder-Welsh House is an historic home that is located in the Rittenhouse Square East neighborhood of Philadelphia, Pennsylvania, United States.

 The house was added to the National Register of Historic Places in 1980.

 History and architectural features

 The original house was built circa 1855, as a typical brick Philadelphia rowhouse consisting of a front building, piazza, and back building.
 It was extensively remodeled and enlarged to its present form between 1893 and 1894.

 As presently formed, it consists of a four-story front building that is approximately thirty-four feet wide and thirty-six feet deep.
 It is connected to a four-story back building, by a four-story section.
 Attached to the back building is a three-story, brick wing and two-story wing.
 A four-story fire tower was added in 1922.
 It has an eclectic front facade of Pompeiian brick with sandstone and terra cotta trim.

-The house was added to the National Register of Historic Places in 1980.